Withholding tax: what’s that all about?

 Can I also opt for 0%?

-No, as we already mentioned, the legal minimum contribution for temp work is set at 11.11%.
+No, as we already mentioned, the legal minimum contribution for temp work is set at 11.11% (and by default 18% applied as a minimum).
 Moreover, if you apply the above reasoning, a (much) too low deduction would not be very wise.
 Perhaps the great pay in your bank account will flatter your vanity for a while, but you will find that this elation soon makes way for a sense of dread when you receive your tax return…

 What happens if I have chosen too high a percentage?